 Incentivize readers with prizes.

-For the family and friends who pledge their support for your fundraisers’ participants, the only reward they need is the satisfaction of seeing their little ones developing a love of reading.
-However, your readers might need a little extra incentive to encourage them to meet their reading goals.
+For teachers and donors, the only reward needed is the satisfaction of seeing students develop a love of reading.
+However, readers might need a little extra incentive to be encouraged to meet their reading goals.

-This is where fundraising prizes can provide a big motivational boost to galvanize participants and make your a-thon fundraiser pop.
+Fundraising prizes can provide a big motivational boost to galvanize participants and make your fundraiser pop.
 For example, you might:

-- Organize a grand finale event in the form of a read-a-thon wrap-up party.
+- Organize a grand finale event, such as a read-a-thon wrap-up party.